 Immediately upon receiving her PhD in May of 2000, she joined Eli Lilly & Company where she held various positions in both computational chemistry and discovery operations.
-Maria worked as a Principal Research Scientist in the External Innovation group providing medicinal/computational chemistry expertise to Lilly’s Open Innovation Drug Discovery program (OIDD).
+Maria worked as a Scientist in the External Innovation group providing medicinal/computational chemistry expertise to Lilly’s Open Innovation Drug Discovery program (OIDD).
 The OIDD was a program that expanded open access for external scientists to the pharmaceutical industry.
-Currently, Maria is an Senior Director of the Talent Development Academy - Medicines Innovation Hub at Eli Lilly.
+Currently, Maria is a Senior Director of the Talent Development Academy - Medicines Innovation Hub at Eli Lilly.

-Maria was selected as one of the TOP 100 innovators of Eli Lilly & Company in 2013.
-Lilly also recognized her with the 2020 LRL President's Diversity and Inclusion Award and the #iamIN 2021 LRL President’s DEI Award.
-Maria is an Executive board member of the Organization for Latin Americans -OLA ERG within Lilly, and a member at large in the local ACS chapter.LinkedIn Profile: https://www.linkedin.com/in/maria-alvim-gaston-phd-12950027/
+Maria was selected as one of the TOP 100 innovators of Eli Lilly & Company in 2013, also Lilly recognized her with the 2020 LRL President's Diversity and Inclusion Award and the #iamIN 2021 LRL President’s DEI Award.
+She was recently honored with the Latino Legacy Award by the Indiana Latino Institute.